ba-careerpath-7/Data_Driven_E-Commerce_A-B_Testing_Project/README.md

 ---

-📊 Marketing Analytics & Hypothesis Testing: Multi-National Consumer Insights Project Overview
+**📊 Marketing Analytics & Hypothesis Testing: Multi-National Consumer Insights**

+* Project Overview:

 This project applies rigorous statistical inference and A/B testing to a multi-national consumer dataset.
 The goal was to move beyond surface-level metrics to determine which demographic and geographic factors significantly impact revenue and customer retention.

-Core Methodologies
+---
+*Core Methodologies*

 Inferential Statistics: A/B Testing, One-Way ANOVA, and Proportion Testing.

 NLP Integration: Sentiment Analysis of customer feedback to quantify emotional engagement.